• Skip to main content

 I urge you to persevere with good counsel from a lactation specialist.

 Leaders accredited by La Leche League International are available around the world to help mothers who wish to breastfeed their babies, or contact a leader anywhere using the map.
-There is also an active Facebook group you can go to for specific questions and support.
+There is also several active or semi-active Facebook groups you can go to for specific questions and support (or glean a lot form the posts).

 Finally, consider asking for guidance or support from an experienced Mother or two who have breastfed their children.